serraict/vine-demo-app/template/README.md

-# Vine App Cookiecutter Template
+# Cookiecutter Vine App

-A cookiecutter template for creating data integration and visualization applications based on the Vine App architecture.
+A cookiecutter template for creating data integration and visualization applications based on the Serra Vine platform architecture.

 ## Features